2015 Spanish general election: Election date

 After the 2015 local and regional elections, it was suggested that the general election would presumably be held on either 22 or 29 November.
 However, once it was confirmed that the government intended for the approval of the 2016 budget before the election, it was strongly implied that polling day would have to be delayed until December to allow for completion of the budgetary parliamentary procedure, with either 13 or 20 December being regarded as the only legally possible dates for an election to be held.
-Finally, during an interview on 1 October, Rajoy announced that the election would be held on 20 December, the latest possible date allowed under Spanish law.
+Finally, during an interview in Antena 3 on 1 October, Rajoy announced that the election would be held on 20 December, the latest possible date allowed under Spanish law.
 Being held 4 years and 1 month after the 2011 election, this was the longest time-span between two general elections since the Spanish transition to democracy.